-According to every business commentator, journalist, pundit and self-proclaimed guru, digital transformation is one of the most prominent business priorities in 2020.
+According to every business commentator, journalist, pundit and self-proclaimed guru, digital transformation is one of the most prominent business priorities

 But look closely, even in organisations who proclaim their digitally enlightened credentials, and you’ll find stacks of paper receipts, payslips and forms.

 In cupboards, drawers, filing cabinets and offices around the country, many of the HR information and processing that’s done day to day still takes place on paper.

 Turns out, going paper free is harder than completing dry January.
 Unfortunately, though, it’s a fundamental component of digital transformation.

 Some ways paper is holding you back:

 Time: Maintaining, filing, transposing, copying and generally processing paper documents is a manual, laborious, repetitive task.
 Reports aren’t generated, they’re painstakingly assembled by hand.

 Accuracy: Data transfer in a paper world relies on human beings and their ability to manually copy information from one place to another, digit by digit, without making a mistake.
 Not going to happen.